code4lib/code4lib-map/README.md

 * save it directly from geojson.io to your forked code4lib-map github repo
 * create a pull request back to origin code4lib-map

+### Option 3

+* Create a github issues with your name, institution (if applicable), geocoordinates, and social media links you want included on the map (github/twitter/etc).

 ## Styling Conventions (optional)